Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

-You can apply for Indefinite Leave to Enter (ILE) as a returning resident if you previously held Indefinite Leave to Remain (ILR) which became invalid due to absence from the UK for 2 years or more consecutively.
+You can apply for Indefinite Leave to Enter (ILE) as a returning resident if you previously held Indefinite Leave to Remain (ILR), which became invalid due to absence from the UK for 2 years or more consecutively.

-A person who has been absent from the UK for more than 2 consecutive years, will automatically lose their indefinite leave as a matter of law.
+A person who has been absent from the UK for more than 2 consecutive years will automatically lose their indefinite leave as a matter of law.
 This is set out in paragraph 20 of the Immigration Rules and in Article 13 of the Immigration (Leave to Enter and Remain) Order 2000 (LTERO).
 A person who has been absent for more than 2 years must apply for entry clearance as a returning resident and will be assessed by Entry Clearance Officers under paragraph 19 of the Rules.
 Your dependants (partner and children) must apply separately for a Returning Resident visa if they are eligible.

 You cannot apply for a Returning Resident visa if you lose your settled status under the EU Settlement Scheme.

-Free Immigration Advice For ILE As A Returning Resident
+Free Immigration Advice for ILE as a Returning Resident

 Our specialist team of immigration solicitors can provide one-off free immigration advice online in relation to your application for Indefinite Leave to Enter (ILE) as a returning resident.
 Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors concerning your application for Indefinite Leave to Enter (ILE) as a returning resident.

-Eligibility Requirements For Returning Resident Visa UK
+Eligibility Requirements for a Returning Resident Visa UK

 To qualify for Indefinite Leave to Enter (ILE) as a returning resident, you must meet the following requirements:

-• You must submit a valid application for entry clearance for Indefinite Leave to Enter (ILE) as a returning resident;
+• You must submit a valid application for entry clearance for Indefinite Leave to Enter (ILE) as a returning resident.

-• You must have had Indefinite Leave to Remain (ILR) in the UK which became invalid due to consecutive absence of 2 years or more;
+• You must have had Indefinite Leave to Remain (ILR) in the UK, which became invalid due to consecutive absence of 2 years or more.

-• You should have strong ties to the UK - for example, you or your family have lived here most of your life
+• You should have strong ties to the UK - for example, you or your family have lived here most of your life.

-• You must explain your current circumstances and why you have lived outside the UK
+• You must explain your current circumstances and why you have lived outside the UK.

 Relevant Factors For Consideration Of Returning Resident Visa Application